-For example, the elevation of Basin Pond is 675′ which is about 1000′ lower than the majority of trail heads in Pinkham Notch, so you’re staring from a much lower elevation to begin with.
+For example, the elevation of Basin Pond is 675′ which is about 1000′ lower than the majority of trailheads in Pinkham Notch, so you’re starting from a much lower elevation, to begin with.
 The trails are full of roots and rocks, like the rest of the White Mountains region, but the mountains are much more exposed with numerous open ledges, that require some care in climbing or descending, and should probably be avoided altogether if it’s raining.

 Leaving from Basin Pond, (where swimming is not recommended due to a leech problem), I climbed the Basin Pond Trail.
 Basin Pond is adjacent to two forest service campgrounds Cold River and the Basin Campground.
 There’s a big parking lot adjacent to the pond which is where I parked my car for this trip (a White Mountain parking pass is required).

 Basin Pond is a beautiful location, surrounded on three sides by high cliffs.
 The pond itself is artificial, at least at its current levels, with an earthen dam at one end to control flooding on the Cold River.